Window Dressing for Booth Display - White on White!

-If your work is small, what if were displayed on Cake Plates, white plates, white boxes, white baskets?
+If your work is small, what if were displayed on Cake Plates, white plates, white boxes, or white baskets?
 Yard sales shopping might help you find some great solutions.

 Finish with a can of white spray paint.

-To much furniture to transport?
+Too much furniture to transport?
 How about this iteration of white furniture I found at The Urban Farm and Garden on Facebook?

 Maybe just one or two props are all that is needed to make a booth look distinctive.

 My concern is that every white tent booth these days looks too much alike.
-Purchased displays, cases and standards of professionalism in the white tent have turned to stale white bread.
+Purchased displays, cases, and standards of professionalism in the white tent have turned to stale white bread.

 Click on the image (above) ..because the rest of the windows are phenomenal (even if you can't use the ideas they are worth checking out!)

 The wooden structure (shown above) could be prepared in advance and assembled on site.
 And it could also hold your merchandise.
-Or think about how you could put you name on top with 3-dimensional letters.
+Or think about how you could put your name on top with 3-dimensional letters.

 Sure, many of the display ideas in this example are heavy....not ideal unless you have a truck and help for a local show.
 But can you stop thinking about what will not work...and think about what you can do to freshen your display?

 White boxes with white ribbons.
 Big boxes stacked up could create a pedestal.
-More boxes hold up your table top.
+More boxes hold up your tabletop.